 On the NSO schedule, you will see that we have prepared some sessions just for you.
 We are thankful when parents and families are able to come to campus and look forward to sharing about this community with you.

 The two most frequently asked questions are: “When would you suggest that we arrive?
 How long should I plan to stay based on my student’s schedule?”

 Most families and new students arrive to campus on Friday morning.
 We encourage families to join us for various NSO events on Friday and Saturday, including the Service of Dedication event on Saturday evening.
-After these two days of helping their students get settled, most families will leave sometime on Sunday morning before the student-only activities begin that afternoon.
+After these two days of helping students get settled in, most families will leave on Sunday morning before the student-only activities begin that afternoon.

 1120 N Ocoee Street